-- 1. All types of motorcycles are allowed as long as the following criteria are met: a.
+- 1. All types of motorcycles are allowed as long as the following criteria are met: - a.
 All equipment must comply with sections C, E.

 - 2. It must be possible for a Formula/Grand Prix class motorcycle that is not loaded to be inclined to an angle of at least fifty degrees from vertical, without any part of it other than the tires coming into contact with the ground.

 - 3. The Formula / Grand Prix classes will be:

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight Grand Prix Twins

 - d.
 Open Grand Prix Twins

 - e.
 125cc Grand Prix

 - f.
 250cc Grand Prix

 - g.
 Formula Thunder

 - h.
 Lightweight Early Grand Prix

 - i.
 Heavyweight Early Grand Prix

 - 4. The Formula Ultra class consists of:

 - a.
 Any motorcycle of unlimited engine displacement, including turbo- and super-charged engines.
 Nitrous oxide may be used.

 - 5. The Open Single class consists of

+- Unlimited displacement Single cylinder two-stroke and four-stroke motorcycles

+- 6. The Grand Prix Twins class consists of:

 - a.
-Unlimited displacement Single cylinder two-stroke and four-stroke motorcycles - 6.
-The Grand Prix Twins class consists of: - a.
-Middleweight Grand Prix Twins - I. Up to 400cc multi-cylinder, two-stroke motorcycles - II.
-Up to 680cc four-stroke twins - III.
-Up to 800cc four-stroke liquid-cooled two-valve twins - IV.
-Up to 1000cc two-valve air-cooled twins - V. Up to 1250cc four-stroke two-valve pushrod twins a.
-Up to 250cc, single and twin-cylinder, liquid-cooled, two-stroke motorcycles
+Middleweight Grand Prix Twins

+- I. Up to 400cc multi-cylinder, two-stroke motorcycles

+- II.
+Up to 748cc four-stroke liquid-cooled twins

+- III.
+Up to 800cc four-stroke liquid-cooled two-valve twins

+- IV.
+Up to 1100cc two-valve air-cooled twins

+- V. Up to 1250cc four-stroke two-valve pushrod twins